 What are the downsides of growing faster than you expected?

 ‘We only intended to soft launch, really, but Covid forced our hand.
 It meant we had no time to strategise or to even make a business plan.
 Only now is a certain style of photography on our website and socials starting to emerge.
 And we’re still working on really defining our purpose and communicating that effectively to our community and new customers.
 I’m also very tired – a couple of times a week we make trips to our wholesaler at 12.30am and stop working at 4.30am – but that’s the game we’re in now.
 All good.’

-Online, you’ve said that Trap Fruits London ‘is a culture not a phase’.
+You’ve said Trap Fruits London ‘is a culture not a phase’.
 Can you unpack that a bit?

 ‘It all taps into our purpose.
 We aren’t here because we think fruit is the next trend, the next hashtag.
 Delivering fruit boxes all around London and watching people eat more fruit genuinely makes me really happy.
 What’s more, we want to make fruit much more accessible.
 On our Instagram, for example, there isn’t that much produce; instead, you’ll see a lot of our community.
 We do that because people will buy into our purpose as much as they will the fruit.’

-Typically, there aren’t many Black-owned fruit businesses in London.
-Is that something you were particularly conscious of?
+There aren’t many Black-owned fruit businesses in London.

 ‘Definitely.
 I don’t know why there aren’t more Black people in this industry.
 It’s important we’re visible so other Black people are motivated and encouraged by what we’re doing.
 You can’t be what you can’t see.
 Also, so many fruits are imported, yet people from those same backgrounds aren’t benefiting from the sales.’